 Even when there are alternatives to driving available, these can be inaccessible for some.
-While there could be bus stops in a community, they could be too far to walk or wheel for some, or the height of the kerb and the lack of accessible entrance to the bus could stop wheelchair users from using them.
-Neurodivergent18 people, the very young, and the elderly may be overwhelmed by noisy and congested streets or public transport - effectively limiting their travel choices.
+While there could be bus stops in a community, they could be too far to walk or wheel for some, or the height of the kerb and the lack of an accessible entrance to the bus could stop wheelchair users from using them.
+Neurodivergent17 people, the very young, and the elderly may be overwhelmed by noisy and congested streets or public transport effectively limiting their travel choices.

 Even for those who can drive, the cost of car ownership can be onerous, despite being a necessity in most cases.
-On top of ongoing costs like petrol, a warrant of fitness, and licensing, there are also other costs like the need to repair a car when it breaks down and parking tickets.
+On top of ongoing costs like petrol, a warrant of fitness, and licensing, there are other costs like the need to repair a car when it breaks down, and parking tickets.
 All these costs can add up to having less money to spend on essentials like healthcare, rent or a mortgage, and food.
-This can lead to dire coping strategies for those least able to pay - those on the lowest incomes spend proportionately far more on transport than those on higher incomes, up to 28% versus 8% respectively.
-19 Often, people

-17 MRCagney (2020).
-Equity in Auckland's transport system.
-Retrieved from: https://www.transport.govt.nz/assets/Uploads/Report/NZ3060_Equity_in_Auckland_Transport_System.pdf will borrow to be able to buy a car, so high-interest loan repayments become another inequitable cost of transport.
-There are also costs associated with public transport and active modes, such as tickets and bike/scooter purchasing, and it is important to make those options more affordable as well20 so people will choose them rather than defaulting to taking their car.
+This can lead to dire coping strategies for those least able to pay those on the lowest incomes spend proportionately far more on transport than those on higher incomes, up to 28% versus 8%.18 Often, people will borrow to be able to buy a car, so high-interest loan repayments become another inequitable cost of transport.
+There are also costs associated with public transport and active modes, such as tickets and bike/ scooter purchasing, and it is important to make those options more affordable as well19 so people will choose them rather than defaulting to taking their car.